Outdoor Plumbing Installation: What You Need to Know for 2026

 Backflow Prevention: Why It's Required

-Backflow occurs when a pressure drop causes water to reverse flow back into your clean water supply — potentially pulling in fertilizers, pesticides, or other contaminants.
+Backflow occurs when a pressure drop causes water to reverse flow back into your clean water supply, potentially pulling in fertilizers, pesticides, or other contaminants.
 Backflow prevention devices are required for irrigation systems in nearly every U.S. municipality, and are strongly recommended for all outdoor faucets.
+Installation must be performed by a licensed plumber under permit in virtually every jurisdiction.

 Here are the most common types used outdoors: